Lakrea Clark

-Lakrea Merie Clark (born October 19, 1991, in Austin, Texas) is an American R&B and jazz singer-songwriter who also goes by the stage name Lakrea.
+Lakrea Merie Clark (born October 19, 1991), also known by his stage name Lakrea, is an American R&B and jazz singer-songwriter.

-Biography
+Early life

+Lakrea Merie Clark was born on October 19, 1991 in Austin, Texas.

 Lakrea Clark began performing at the age of three in her family's church and wrote her first song at the age of eight.
-However, Lakrea began singing professionally at the age of thirteen.
-She has performed at various venues across Texas, as well as at the MGM Grand and Showtime at the Apollo.